glossary of art and framing

-The use of preservation materials and techniques to protect artwork.
+The use of preservation materials and techniques to protect the artwork.

 A mat border made from two layers of matboard.
 The two layers can be the same color but are often different colors.

-To deliberately mar the surface of the frame moulding to give the effect of age.
+To deliberately mar the surface of the frame molding to give the effect of age.